sprksocial/server/services/appview/README.md

 For development without Docker, set up the .env file by following the instructions down below, then start the development server: `deno task dev`

-This will start the server in development mode with hot reloading enabled.
+Both methods will start the server in development mode with hot reloading enabled available at `http://localhost:4000`.

 ## Environment Variables